philip-goh/unicorn_workers/README.md

 Eventlet will scale very phenomenally well provided that the long IO bound functions are patchable.
 If they aren't, then this will revert back to _synchronous_ behaviour.
 If you can't guarantee that all functions are patchable it might be safer to go with threads.

+Turns out that gunicorn used to automatically `monkey_patch`.
+But there has been a bug since August 2018 that means that gunicorn isn't monkey patching.
+See [this bug](https://github.com/benoitc/gunicorn/issues/1847)